Does Your Tubal Reversal Center Perform Infertility Treatment other than Tubal Reversal Surgery?

 Does Your Tubal Reversal Center Perform 3D / 4D Ultrasound?

-Atchafalaya Tubal Reversal offers high precision ultrasound technology in office.
+Atchafalaya Tubal Reversal offers high-precision ultrasound technology in the office.
 Ultrasounds are a safe and reliable way to help Dr. Morice confirm pregnancy after tubal ligation reversal and monitor a baby’s development.Read More

 If I had a Tubal Reversal with another surgeon and it did not work can I come to Dr. Morice and have another Tubal Reversal?